Robot-Dreams-RO/devops_engineer/docs/_sources/4_python/11_rest_api.rst.txt

 7. **Dependency on External Services**: If the API service is down, so is the part of your application that relies on it.

-    **Solution**: aImplement a fallback mechanism or caching to provide limited functionality even when the API is unavilable.
+    **Solution**: aImplement a fallback mechanism or caching to provide limited functionality even when the API is unavailable.

 ===============================================
 Libraries for Working with REST APIs in Python: